 Determining Resistance: Dynamic Footrests – Update

-Seating Dynamics Dynamic Footrests can move in up to 3 directions.
+Seating Dynamics Dynamic Footrests can move in up to 4 directions.
 First, the footrests telescope, allowing movement downward.
-Second, the footrests can elevate, allowing the knee to extend and the foot to move forward.
+Second, the footrests elevate, allowing the knee to extend and the foot to move forward.
 Third, the footplate can move into plantar and dorsi flexion, allowing ankle movement.
+Fourth, the footplate can rotate outward, accommodating this movement which is sometimes seen in conjunction with lower extremity extension.

 How is Resistance changed on the Dynamic Footrests?